sahurtado88/Documentacion/Kubernetes.md

 **ROLES**

 **SECRETS**
+used to store secret data like credentials, certificates

+reference Secret in Deployment /POD

 A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 Such information might otherwise be put in a Pod specification or in a container image.
 Using a Secret means that you don't need to include confidential data in your application code.

 **ConfigMaps**

+external configuration of your application like DB_URL

+A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

+A ConfigMap is not designed to hold large chunks of data.
+The data stored in a ConfigMap cannot exceed 1 MiB.
+If you need to store settings that are larger than this limit, you may want to consider mounting a volume or use a separate database or file service.

+piVersion: v1
+kind: ConfigMap
+metadata:
+  name: game-demo
+data:
+  # property-like keys; each key maps to a simple value
+  player_initial_lives: "3"
+  ui_properties_file_name: "user-interface.properties"

+  # file-like keys
+  game.properties: |
+    enemy.types=aliens,monsters
+    player.maximum-lives=5
+  user-interface.properties: |
+    color.good=purple
+    color.bad=yellow
+    allow.textmode=true

 **INGRESS**

+An API object that manages external access to the services in a cluster, typically HTTP.

+Ingress may provide load balancing, SSL termination and name-based virtual hosting.

+You must have an Ingress controller to satisfy an Ingress.
+Only creating an Ingress resource has no effect.

+You may need to deploy an Ingress controller such as ingress-nginx.
+You can choose from a number of Ingress controllers.

+Ideally, all Ingress controllers should fit the reference specification.
+In reality, the various Ingress controllers operate slightly differently.

 **PERSISTENT VOLUMES**